Pshy0/pshy_merge/README.md

   - [x] Merge some of the anticheats.
   - [x] Code time measurements?
   - [-] Investigate on keyboard crash???
-  - [ ] Investigate missbehavior of the anticheat's walljump checks.
-    - [ ] Is it due to spamming after winning?
 - Performances:
   - [x] Optimize keyboard all events (? -> 0.0565 -> 0.0552).
     - [x] [...]